loki344/ml-starter/docs/architecture/README.md

 The following UML component diagram shows the architecture of ML-Starter.

 <img src="https://raw.githubusercontent.com/loki344/ml-starter/master/docs/images/architecture.png">
+Each module represents an exchangable part of ML-Starter.
+This modular architecture allows an exchange of the front- or backend technologies, as long as the displayed interfaces are implemented.

 The UML sequence diagram shows the message and data flow of the application:

 <img src="https://raw.githubusercontent.com/loki344/ml-starter/master/docs/images/sequence_diagram.png">
+At the start of a session, the frontend will load the configuration to display the input-fields accordingly.
+As you can see, the pre- and postprocessing which is implemented by the user of the framework are called to inference with the model.

 To simplify the deployment, the operation in docker is performed in a single container, containing the FastAPI and React application.
 This is mainly due to the much simpler process to deploy this container on Heroku.